ChichiMsdk/tech_tank_java/README.md

 ## Approach
 I tried to comply with the best coding practices found on this [link](https://www.oracle.com/technetwork/java/codeconventions-150003.pdf) form oracle's website.
 <br>As I was new to the concept of **test coverage** and the JUnit framework, the tests included may not cover all aspects but should provide a basic demonstration of the functionality.
+<br>Made my first debut with JavaDoc to comment efficiently and get to learn how to better organize my codebase
 ## Feedback and suggestions
 Hoping everything needed is there!
 I had a lot of fun during this enriching experience.
 I look forward to any feedback or suggestions as improvements must be made!